PyO3/pyo3/guide/src/migration.md

-Another side-effect is that a pyclass defined in Rust with PyO3 will need to be _registered_ with the corresponding Python abstract base class for downcasting to succeed. `PySequence::register_abc_subclass` and `PyMapping:register_abc_subclass` have been added to make it easy to do this from Rust code.
+Another side-effect is that a pyclass defined in Rust with PyO3 will need to be _registered_ with the corresponding Python abstract base class for downcasting to succeed. `PySequence::register` and `PyMapping:register` have been added to make it easy to do this from Rust code.
 These are equivalent to calling `collections.abc.Mapping.register(MappingPyClass)` or `collections.abc.Sequence.register(SequencePyClass)` from Python.

 For example, for a mapping class defined in Rust: